PhilomenaMusili/Random-Quote-Machine/README.md

 4. Start the application:

 npm start
-The application should now be running at http://localhost:3000.
+The application should now be running at port http://localhost:3000.

 ## Features